What to Do When You Live with Angry People: 7 Gentle Tips

 I hope you have found this series helpful; I have truly written it from my heart and soul.
 Please pass this series along to someone who may find it helpful; nothing gratifies me more than having my work reach out to more people out there.
 Thank you and I look forward to reading what you have to share. 🙂

-This is the last part of my 5-part anger series, sharing my history with anger, how I have decided to let go of it, along with a guide to overcome anger.
+This is the last part of my 5-part series sharing my history with anger and how to let go of anger for life.

-- My History with Anger and How I Let Go of It, Part 1: Growing Up in a Household of Anger
+- Part 1: My History with Anger and How I Let Go of It, Part 1: Growing Up in a Household of Anger

-- My History with Anger and How I Let Go of It, Part 2: The Damaging Effects of Anger
+- Part 2: My History with Anger and How I Let Go of It, Part 2: The Damaging Effects of Anger

-- My History with Anger and How I Let Go of It, Part 3: Healing From My Anger
+- Part 3: My History with Anger and How I Let Go of It, Part 3: Healing From My Anger

-- How to Deal with Anger: Your Gentle Guide to Removing Anger for Life
+- Part 4: How to Deal with Anger: Your Gentle Guide to Removing Anger for Life

-- What to Do When You Live with Angry People: 7 Tips
+- Part 5: What to Do When You Live with Angry People: 7 Tips